icopy-site/awesome/docs/awesome/guitarspecs.md

 Following topics change resonant frequency and resonant peak:

  - [Pickup Properties](#pickup-properties)  - position and height of frequency peak vary from type to type.
- - [Electronics Wiring Options](#electronics-wiring-options)  - Hambucker coils are switched in series by default, switching them in parallel or using only one of the coils will increase resonant frequency and the sound will have more treble.
+ - [Sound Control With Switches](#sound-control-with-switches)  - Hambucker coils are switched in series by default, switching them in parallel or using only one of the coils will increase resonant frequency and the sound will have more treble.
  - [Potentiometer and Capacitor Values](#potentiometer-and-capacitor-values) changing provides also simple way to change resonant frequency and peak.
  - Cable capacitance - longer cable will lead to lower resonant frequency.
  - Amp input impedance